ttscoff/journal-cli/src/_README.md

 $ touch ~/.config/journal/journals.yaml
 ```

+A skeleton file will be written the first time Journal is run if the config file doesn't exist.

 This file contains a YAML definition of your journal.
 Each journal gets a top-level key, which is what you'll specify it with on the command line.
 It gets a few settings, and then you define sections containing questions.

 ### Weather